keptn/keptn.github.io/content/docs/0.13.x/integrations/webhooks/_index.md

 **Step 4: Set "Send Finished Event" flag**

-The `Send finished` event flag is not applicable to a *non-interative* webhook.
+The `Send finished` event flag is not applicable to a *passive* webhook.
 So you can leave it unselected as shown below.

 {{< popup_image
 link="./assets/finished-event-empty.png"